 How to Make Italian Meatloaf

-- Combine the remainder of the ingredients.
-In a large bowl combine the ground beef, ground pork, egg whites, panade, bread crumbs, grated Parmesan, garlic, salt, pepper, and fresh parsley.
+In a large bowl, combine the ground beef, ground pork, egg whites, panade, Italian bread crumbs, grated Parmesan, garlic, salt, pepper, and fresh parsley.
 Mix until the ingredients are fully combined.

-- Form the mixture into a loaf.
-You can just do this with your hands.
+I generally just do this with my hands as seen below.
 It doesn’t have to be perfect.

-- Bake the meatloaf.
-Place the loaf in a baking dish and top with spaghetti sauce.
+Place the loaf in a baking dish and top with pasta sauce.
 Bake for 55 minutes.
 Top with mozzarella cheese and bake for 15 more minutes.
 Check the meatloaf with an instant read thermometer.
-It should reach 160 degrees before you take it out.
+It should reach 160 degrees Fahrenheit before you take it out.

-- Let rest.
-Allow the meatloaf to rest for 5 minutes before slicing.
+Allow the meatloaf to rest for five minutes before slicing.

 Freezing Meatloaf